chrisidso/NHLExpansionDraftSimulator/README.md

 of my thoughts as I worked on this.

 There is work still to be done on this project in addition to the abovementioned NMC data.
-There is one more method I can think of by which a team could be selected from the list of unprotected players.
+I may need to find a way to correct the player evaluations for the strength of the team they play for.
 And I might be able to add age constraints for players protected or for players selected.

 Ex:  Only protect players who are 35 years old or younger, or maybe 25 years old or older.
 Or only select players between 25 and 30 years old.